Dimension-35C/package-cache/readme.md

 # Package Cache

+> This capability has been integrated into my [offline-platform](https://github.com/JaimeStill/offline-platform) repository and is now maintained there.
+This repository is archived for historical reference.

 This project provides the ability to generate a NuGet Package cache based on a series of dependencies defined in a provided JSON file.
 The generated cache can then be placed on a file share located on a network with no internet, and serve as a NuGet package feed.

 ## Script